 - 1 cup coconut oil

 - coconut cream* or vegan ice cream

-- Preheat oven to 375 degrees F and prep your 8 in circle pan with parchment paper (just cut out a circle of parchment paper and lay it on the bottom of the pan) and grease the pan, including the sides, with cooking spray.
-I’d recommend a spring-form pan, so you can easily remove the sides.
+- Preheat oven to 375 degrees F and prep your 8 in spring form pan with parchment paper (just cut out a circle of parchment paper and lay it on the bottom of the pan) and grease the pan, including the sides, with cooking spray.
 Place the spring form pan onto a baking sheet lined with a silicone mat.*

 - Place cocoa powder, brown sugar, pumpkin, maple syrup, vanilla, and salt in a large bowl.
 Set aside.